Marc Carroll: One Little Indian records

 Carroll signed to the UK Independent record label One Little Indian in 2011.
 The label released a 12 track retrospective collection, In Silence in the same year.
 Released as a Limited Edition 200gram Heavyweight Vinyl and CD.
 Most of the vinyl was destroyed in a warehouse fire at the PIAS headquarters during the London riots of 2011.
 The album received a 4 star review in Uncut magazine as well as the 'Must have reissue' in the British Sunday Times.
 The album also garnered 4 star reviews from Americana, Sunday Express and other publications.
 Record Collector Magazine wrote, "Having been making music just under the radar for well over a decade now, it's only fair that Carroll gets his turn in the spotlight.
 While his albums should receive more attention than this compilation, In Silence certainly serves as a good introduction to his multifarious talents."

 The album Stone Beads And Silver was released on One Little Indian in January 2013.
 The record was recorded in Silver Lake, Los Angeles and Burbank.
 Parts of the record were also recorded at Levon Helm's studio in Woodstock, New York.
 Carroll also brought in other musicians to play on the album that included former Bob Dylan guitarist and multi-instrumentalist, Larry Campbell, members of Midlake, The Levon Helm Band, My Morning Jacket, Courtney Marie Andrews and the Brian Wilson Band.
 The album was one of his most critically acclaimed records.
 Uncut Magazine gave the album a 7/10 review saying, "Carroll's incisive writing brings striking twists to trad archetypes and Dylan regular Larry Campbell is among those ensuring that songs fly."
 Mojo Magazine in their review said, "It's certainly relaxed his shoulders a little, bringing a touch of mini opera to the mid 70's Beach Boys sound."
 Ireland's Hot Press Review ran a 7/10 review with "A hugely pleasing odyssey into Americana."
-No Depression in the US in their review suggested "Every track is a treat, a series of unerring glimpses into the heart of an auteur who deserves to be elevated to the highest rungs of todays' singer/songwriter elite.
+No Depression in the US in their review suggested "Every track is a treat, a series of unerring glimpses into the heart of an auteur who deserves to be elevated to the highest rungs of today's singer/songwriter elite.
 Simply put, Stone Beads and Silver ought to be considered essential listening for anyone."
 The 405 review said the album "exudes a melodical liberation, a feeling of incomprehensible vastness, a kind of emotion so indefinable, leeaving you in a dazed meditation."
 LS Magazine wrote "Carroll's unique concoction of folk, blues, punk and country has shamefully hidden beneath the public eye..he really is Ireland's hidden treasure."